 Ben has worked with UK-based NGO Amos Trust, and he graduated from Cambridge University in 2005 with a BA in English Literature.
-He is currently a PhD candidate at the University of Exeter.

 What they say about Ben